Original research completed in July 2018, and verified/updated in May 2020; Countdown section revised and Sealord mackerel added June 2023.

 Looking into the options currently available in New Zealand, we’ve learned that:

-So to avoid supporting child or slave labour, we’d suggest Sealord (for tuna) and Brunswick (for sardines).
+So to avoid supporting child or slave labour, we recommend Sealord (for tuna and mackerel), Countdown (for tuna) and Brunswick (for sardines).

-However if these two aren’t options for you, we’d suggest John West or Countdown’s own brands (i.e. Countdown Select or Essentials).
-While John West and Countdown still have some way to go in addressing human rights risks in their supply chains, they have demonstrated commitment to look into it and are moving in the right direction.
+However if these aren’t options for you, John West is a better choice than other brands.
+Whilst it still has some way to go in addressing human rights risks in their supply chains, they have demonstrated commitment to look into it and are moving in the right direction.

 We contacted a number of brands to ask about human rights in their supply chain.
 Most responded, and for those that didn’t (Pacific Crown and John West) we found relevant info on their websites and packaging.